uccdga/files/README.md

-# files
+# Bulletin and Lamplighter PDF files

-This is a test